Merserk/ComfyUI-Flow-Assistor/README.md

 If you have ideas for new flow-assisting nodes or improvements to existing ones, feel free to open an issue or submit a pull request!

 ## 📄 License
-MIT License.
+AGPL-3.0 License.
 Feel free to use this in any project, personal or commercial.